shakacode/react_on_rails/README.md

 # React on Rails Pro

 Node rendering and caching performance enhancements for [React on Rails](https://github.com/shakacode/react_on_rails).
+Now supports React 18 with updates to React on Rails!
+Check the [React on Rails CHANGELOG.md](https://github.com/shakacode/react_on_rails/blob/master/CHANGELOG.md) for details and the updates to the [loadable-components instructions](https://github.com/shakacode/react_on_rails_pro/blob/master/docs/code-splitting-loadable-components.md).

 ## Getting Started
 The best way to see how React on Rails Pro works is to install this repo locally and take a look at